Moving to Mexico? 15 Things You Should Know That Nobody Tells You

 When I tell people I used to live in Mexico, one of their first questions is always about safety.

-When picturing Mexico, many people’s minds jump to beaches.
+When picturing Mexico, many people’s minds jump to beaches—but that’s not the only great thing you can find in Mexico!

-Mexico is a geographically diverse country.
-Lakes, jungles, majestic cities, incredible landscapes, mountains—you can find it all in Mexico.
+Mexico is a geographically diverse country full of lakes, jungles, majestic cities, incredible landscapes and mountains.

 3. Mexico is usually cheaper than the United States